chaidiscovery/chai-lab/README.md

 We also provide additional utility functions for tasks such as MSA file format conversion; see `chai --help` for details.

-### Programmatic inference
+### Pythonic inference

 The main entrypoint into the Chai-1 folding code is through the `chai_lab.chai1.run_inference` function.
-The following script demonstrates how to programmatically provide inputs to the model, and obtain a list of PDB files for downstream analysis:
+The following script demonstrates how to provide inputs to the model, and obtain a list of PDB files for downstream analysis:

 ```shell
 python examples/predict_structure.py